owid/etl/docs/architecture/metadata/processing_log.md

     The processing log is an experimental feature that is not yet fully tested.

-This log captures every pandas operation in its metadata, allowing users to track the processing history of a dataset.
+This log captures every operation in its metadata, allowing users to track the processing history of each indicator in a dataset.
 It is particularly useful for visualizing the data pipeline and aiding in debugging processes.

 To enable the processing log, set the environment variable `PROCESSING_LOG` to `1`.
 For example: